-Schizoaffective disorder is a mental condition that causes both a loss of contact with reality (psychosis) and mood problems.
+Schizoaffective disorder is a mental condition that causes both a loss of contact with reality (psychosis) and mood problems (depression or mania).

-Schizoaffective disorder is believed to be less common than schizophrenia and mood disorders.
+Schizoaffective disorder is thought to be less common than schizophrenia and mood disorders.
 Women may have the condition more often than men.
 Schizoaffective disorder tends to be rare in children.

-Psychosis and mood problems may occur at the same time, or by themselves.
-The course of the disorder may involve cycles of severe symptoms followed by improvement.
+Psychosis and mood problems may occur at the same time or by themselves.
+The disorder may involve cycles of severe symptoms followed by improvement.

 The symptoms of schizoaffective disorder can include:

-To be diagnosed with schizoaffective disorder, you must have psychotic symptoms during a period of normal mood for at least 2 weeks.
+To be diagnosed with schizoaffective disorder, the person has symptoms of both psychotic and a mood disorder.
+In addition, the person must have psychotic symptoms during a period of normal mood for at least 2 weeks.

 The combination of psychotic and mood symptoms in schizoaffective disorder can be seen in other illnesses, such as bipolar disorder.
 Extreme disturbance in mood is an important part of schizoaffective disorder.